Time is our most precious asset in work and life. According to productivity expert Oliver Burkeman, life is time management.

 You are always trying to do more with less.

 Fortunately, there are great tools available to help you manage your time and stay focused on what matters most.
+Just like in GMB, you can schedule google my business posts in advance so that you can save time & work on other tasks.
 There are multiple flavors of time management software and different approaches that each category addresses.
 Time management software categories include:

-- All-in-one platforms that bundle project management, task management, time tracking, progress tracking, and communication.
+- All-in-one platforms bundle project management, task management, time tracking, progress tracking, and communication.

 - Project management software.